 As mentioned, another way to ensure that the statute of limitations is lifted is if the plaintiff is a minor.
 If that person is disabled or mentally ill, then the statute can be extended as well.
 Of course, all of this depends on the case and whether or not there is a significant reason for the time limit to be extended.

 If you believe that you have a personal injury case in Nebraska, you should contact Matthew G. Miller, a qualified personal injury lawyer, immediately to learn your legal rights and make sure that you haven’t missed your case’s statute of limitations.
-Even if you believe that you may have missed the deadline, we offer a free consultation so that you can learn more about your rights.
+Even if you believe that you may have missed the deadline, we offer a legal free personal injury case consultation so that you can learn more about your rights.

 As always, what you tell Mr. Miller will remain private, and he will never take action without your approval.
 He can simply walk you through the process and help you to make a determination about whether or not you want to proceed with the case – no pressure.